Management System

 Amidst efforts to achieve SDGs and overcome other social challenges, companies are facing increasing expectations and demands for proactive actions and they are expected to play ever more important roles.
 Under these circumstances, we recognize that the chemical industry is responsible for the foundation of society and innovation, and that it bears a great responsibility to solve social issues.
 In order to realize a sustainable society, it is essential for companies themselves to grow while continuously creating social value, by providing diverse solutions.
 To this end, it is now even more important that companies accurately identify opportunities and risks from an ESG perspective and reflect them into management.

 The Mitsui Chemicals Group has been promoting a variety of initiatives since it launched its triple bottom line management of economy, environment, and society in 2006.
 In April 2018, we established the Corporate Sustainability Division, expressing our intention to refine the triple bottom line management approach and commit to corporate management with ESG elements at its core.
-In 2022, we launched VISION 2030 to further embody the incorporation of ESG elements into management/strategies, proceed to the execution phase, and strengthen our efforts to disclose information to stakeholders.
+In 2021, we launched VISION 2030 to further incorporate ESG elements into management and strategies, proceed to the execution phase, and strengthen our efforts to disclose ESG information to stakeholders.

 Sustainability in the Mitsui Chemicals Group